AromaKitsune/Windows-XAML-Styles/README.md

 ## Lock Screen

-For [Windows 11 Start Menu Styler](https://windhawk.net/mods/windows-11-start-menu-styler) - See the forking Styler mods guide on the bottom of the page.
+For [Windows 11 Start Menu Styler](https://windhawk.net/mods/windows-11-start-menu-styler) - See the forking Styler mod guide on the bottom of the page.

 Target process: `LockApp.exe`